 - 1. If you are unable to write a term test, inform your instructor (preferably prior to the scheduled date of the test).
 If the instructor is not available, leave a message for him/her at the department office. - 2.
-Be prepared, if requested by the instructor, to provide supporting documentation.
-Submit your documentation to the Social Science Academic Counselling Office. - 3.
+Be prepared, if requested by the instructor, to provide supporting documentation (see below for information on acceptable forms or documentation).
+Submit your documentation to the Academic Counselling Office. - 3.
 Make arrangements with your professor to reschedule the test. - 4.
 The Academic Counselling Office will contact your instructor to confirm your documentation.